How To Be Less Quiet And Contribute To Group Conversations

 - You're around people who make you uncomfortable, whether because you're meeting them for the first time, because you want them to like you, or because you're normally intimidated by their type.

-- As I mentioned earlier, when the discussion is generally focused on a subject you don't have much to say about (e.g., a group of people are all discussing the minutiae of a sport or TV show you don't follow at all).
+- As I mentioned a second ago, when the discussion is focused on a subject you don't have much to say about (e.g., the group are all discussing the minutiae of a sport or TV show you don't follow at all).

 - Similarly, when you're around people who all know each other well and who are carrying on a conversation full of in-jokes and references to things they've all done in the past, or to mutual friends of theirs you don't know.
 It can feel challenging to inject yourself into that dynamic.